opf/openproject/docs/system-admin-guide/email/README.md

 To adapt email notification settings, go to Email and choose *Email notifications*.

 1. **Emission email address**.
-This email Address will be shown as the sender for the email notifications sent by OpenProject (for example,  when a work package is changed).
+This email address will be shown as the sender for the email notifications sent by OpenProject (for example,  when a work package is changed).
 2. Activate **blind carbon copy recipients** (bcc).
 3. Define if the email should be formatted in **plain text** (no HTML).
 4. Select the default notification options.
 The default notification can be adapted in the [user profile](../../../getting-started/my-account/#email-notifications).